OpenEvalProject/evals/manuscripts/elife-82218/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/00rd5t069 The Second Affiliated Hospital and Yuying Children's Hospital, Wenzhou Medical University Wenzhou China
+1. The Second Affiliated Hospital and Yuying Children's Hospital, Wenzhou Medical University Wenzhou China ([ROR:00rd5t069](https://ror.org/00rd5t069))
 2. Key Laboratory of Structural Malformations in Children of Zhejiang Province Wenzhou China
 3. Key Laboratory of Perinatal Medicine of Wenzhou Wenzhou China
-4. https://ror.org/05cf8a891 Department of Biochemistry and Gruss-Lipper Biophotonics Center, Albert Einstein College of Medicine Bronx United States
+4. Department of Biochemistry and Gruss-Lipper Biophotonics Center, Albert Einstein College of Medicine Bronx United States ([ROR:05cf8a891](https://ror.org/05cf8a891))
 5. Center for Neuroscience Research, Children's National Research Institute, Children's National Hospital Washington United States
-6. https://ror.org/05gq02987 Department of Neurology, Department of Molecular Biology, Cell Biology, and Biochemistry, Brown University Providence United States
+6. Department of Neurology, Department of Molecular Biology, Cell Biology, and Biochemistry, Brown University Providence United States ([ROR:05gq02987](https://ror.org/05gq02987))

 † Corresponding author

 ## Abstract

 Mutations in the microtubule (MT)-binding protein doublecortin (DCX) or in the MT-based molecular motor dynein result in lissencephaly.
 However, a functional link between DCX and dynein has not been defined.
-Here, we demonstrate that DCX negatively regulates dynein-mediated retrograde transport in neurons from Dcx or -/y Dcx mice by reducing dynein’s association with MTs and disrupting the composition of the dynein motor complex.
+Here, we demonstrate that DCX negatively regulates dynein-mediated retrograde transport in neurons from Dcx-/y or Dcx-/y;Dclk1-/- mice by reducing dynein’s association with MTs and disrupting the composition of the dynein motor complex.
 Previous work showed an increased binding of the adaptor protein C-Jun-amino-terminal kinase-interacting protein 3 (JIP3) to dynein in the absence of DCX.
 Using purified components, we demonstrate that JIP3 forms an active motor complex with dynein and its cofactor dynactin with two dyneins per complex.
 DCX competes with the binding of the second dynein, resulting in a velocity reduction of the complex.
-We conclude that DCX negatively regulates dynein-mediated retrograde transport through two critical interactions by regulating dynein binding to MTs and regulating the composition of the dynein motor complex. -/y ;Dclk1 -/-
+We conclude that DCX negatively regulates dynein-mediated retrograde transport through two critical interactions by regulating dynein binding to MTs and regulating the composition of the dynein motor complex.

 ## Introduction